Chart Color Schemes

 Doveton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Doveton, as evaluated at the latest Census held on 28 August 2016, comprised 83.2% houses and 16.8% other dwellings.
+Dwelling structure in Doveton, as evaluated at the Census conducted on 28 August 2016, comprised 83.2% houses and 16.8% other dwellings.
 In Melbourne metro, this was 67.9% houses and 32.1% other dwellings.
 Home ownership in Doveton stood at 23.4%, with mortgaged dwellings at 32.6% and rented ones at 43.9%.
-The median monthly mortgage repayment in the area was $1,500, compared to Melbourne metro's $2,000 and the national average of $1,863.
-Median weekly rent in Doveton was $320, while Melbourne metro recorded $390 and the national figure was $375.
+The median monthly mortgage repayment in the area was $1,500, compared to Melbourne metro's $2,000.
+Median weekly rent in Doveton was $320, while for Melbourne metro it was $390.
+Nationally, Doveton's mortgage repayments were lower at $1,500 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing